 If you have a health condition which means you’re unable to wear a face covering, you’ll need to let staff on board know.
 If it’s easier for you, you can download our journey assistance cards, and you can show the face covering exemption card when you travel.

 Your driver may not be wearing a face covering if they are behind a screen, as the screen helps to provide protection.

-You can find out more about the new regulations on the Gov.uk website.
+You can find out more about the regulations on the Gov.uk website.

 What we are doing at our interchanges

-We’re working closely with bus, tram and rail companies to reassure people who need to travel that we're doing all we can to keep our customers safe and allow them to make essential journeys.
+We’re working closely with bus, tram and rail companies to reassure people who need to travel that we're doing all we can to keep our customers safe and allow them to make the journeys they need to.

 - We’ve put focused cleaning regimes in place at all our interchanges which include extra attention to ensure doors, handrails, lifts and ticket machines remain disinfected.

 - Our toilets are free until further notice to give everyone access to handwashing.